The Best Swedish Cinnamon Buns

 These little puffy buns are easy to make on top of being dreamy and having your kid roll them up!
 Plus, the smell they bring to the house would make anyone flip!
 This recipe contains way less sugar than the American version and no glaze or cheese frost on top.
 Simply pearl sugar bits as decoration.

 You could serve them in high muffin liners if you want them to puff more vertically.
 We’ve made them without any, and they grew sideways; good either way!
-If they are not intended for kids, or your kids are adventurous, you could add some cardamom powder in there too!
-I would do half cinnamon and half cardamom for the quantity.
+If they are not intended for kids, or your kids are adventurous, you could add some more cardamom powder in there too!
+The recipe contains some, but if you dig cardamom, add a bit more!
+The original recipe is half cinnamon/half cardamom.

 These can be frozen before cooking, whether the dough or the rolled buns.
 However, I would add a few extra minutes in the oven if you do so.
 This way, you will surely get fresh and fluffy buns whenever you wish!